-- Applicant/Recipient; - Spouse of the applicant/recipient; - o If the spouse is included in the household; - o Even if the spouse is not applying or is ineligible.
+- Applicant/Recipient - Spouse of the applicant/recipient - \circ If the spouse is included in the household - Even if the spouse is not applying or is ineligible.
 (Exception: Institutionalized spouse with a community spouse.
-See Chapter 500.) - Parent(s) of an applicant/recipient who is a child under age 18 living in the same household.

-NOTE: There is no deeming of parental resources to the eligible child in the Disabled Child Living at Home group or in any institutional group for the month of entry.
+See Chapter 500.) - Parent(s) of an applicant/recipient who is a child under age 18 living in the same household. - NOTE: There is no deeming of parental resources to the eligible child in the Katie Beckett Program or in any institutional group for the month of entry.